jnsahaj/lumen/README.md

 lumen explain main...feature/A        # Branch comparison (merge base)

 # Ask specific questions about changes
-lumen explain --diff --query "What's the performance impact of these changes?" lumen explain HEAD --query "What are the potential side effects?"
+lumen explain --query "What's the performance impact of these changes?" lumen explain HEAD --query "What are the potential side effects?"
 ```